oxipay/oxidocs/docs/platforms/cubecart.md

 ![manualinstall-4.png](/img/platforms/cubecart/manualinstall-4.png)

-## Configuring EPCarts
+## Configuring %product_name%

 <div class="panel">
-  This section describes the <b>Module Settings</b> available once you have installed the EPCarts plugin.
-This includes the EPCarts endpoints to communicate with, as well as whether or not to enable Test Mode.
+  This section describes the <b>Module Settings</b> available once you have installed the %product_name% plugin.
+This includes the %product_name% endpoints to communicate with, as well as whether or not to enable Test Mode.
 </div>

 **1** - Log into the CubeCart Admin Control Panel as an Administrator.

 **2** - Once logged in, you will be presented with your Store's dashboard.
 From the side menu that appears to the left, scroll to the **Extensions** section and select **Manage Extensions**.

-**3** - Under the **Available Extensions** section, select the text **EPCarts** to configure the module settings.
+**3** - Under the **Available Extensions** section, select the text **%product_name%** to configure the module settings.
 Descriptions of the options are listed below.

 ![config-1.png](/img/platforms/cubecart/config-1.png)
 <div class="panel">